 To bring back tourism on track and promote safe and hygienic travel, World Travel & Tourism Council (WTTC) has launched a specially designed stamp that will allow travellers to recognise governments and companies around the world which have adopted health and hygiene global standardised protocols – so consumers can experience ‘Safe Travels’.

 Below are the safest destinations you can travel to right now in Asia.

 Safe and open for tourism

-Here is a detailed video that shares the latest travel advice on Maldives including the current covid19 situation in the country, air bubble arrangement, cost, stay options, food and almost every other information you need to know to plan a trip to the Maldives.
+Here is a detailed video that shares the latest travel advice on the Maldives including the current covid19 situation in the country, air bubble arrangement, cost, stay options, food and almost every other information you need to know to plan a trip to the Maldives.

-Maldives has been very proactive when it comes to safety and hygiene, and now they are following even more stringent measures set by the international and local guidelines.
+The Maldives has been very proactive when it comes to safety and hygiene, and now they are following even more stringent measures set by the international and local guidelines.
 Maldives is a proud holder of WTTC Safe Travels stamp for adopting health and hygiene global standardised protocols.

-Maldives is more affordable than ever
+The Maldives is more affordable than ever

 Yes, that’s true!
-In fact, it is the best time ever to book a holiday to Maldives because of the ongoing offers.
+In fact, it is the best time ever to book a holiday in the Maldives because of the ongoing offers.
 Resorts are giving as much as up to 50% discount, and features such as Flexi cancellation that allows cancelling or rescheduling your booking up to 24 hours before your arrival.
 However, if you are taking a seaplane, it is 72 hours.
 Make sure to book an all-inclusive package that covers your accommodation, food, drinks and excursions.
 It works out to be a cheaper deal than booking separately.